azure-buddy/azure-buddy-online-website/content/blogs/agentic-soc-rethinking-security-operations-next-decade/index.md

 ## Introduction

 Security operations centres have always been reactive by design: an alert fires, an analyst investigates, a decision is made.
 That model worked when attackers moved at human speed.
 It no longer does.
-In an [April 2026 post on the Microsoft Security Blog](https://www.microsoft.com/en-us/security/blog/2026/04/09/the-agentic-soc-rethinking-secops-for-the-next-decade/), Rob Lefferts and David Weston set out Microsoft's vision for the **agentic SOC**: a fundamentally different operating model where autonomous defences and AI agents handle high-volume, high-confidence work so that human analysts can focus on judgement, strategy, and the decisions that genuinely require human expertise.
+In an [April 2026 post on the Microsoft Security Blog](https://www.microsoft.com/en-us/security/blog/2026/04/09/the-agentic-soc-rethinking-secops-for-the-next-decade/), Rob Lefferts and David Weston set out Microsoft's vision for the **agentic SOC**: a fundamentally different operating model where autonomous defenses and AI agents handle high-volume, high-confidence work so that human analysts can focus on judgement, strategy, and the decisions that genuinely require human expertise.
 This is not a product announcement.
 It is a structural argument about how defence must change to keep pace with machine-speed attacks.

 ## The Asymmetry Problem